 About the Training

-The delegate fee is from £99 for SFHA Members which includes attendance, course materials and refreshments.
-Please note places at sessions are limited.
+The delegate fee is £99 for SFHA Members which includes attendance, course materials and refreshments.
+Limited non members places are available at a cost of £119.